This “Magic Basket” Solves Two Common Problems for My Family

 Step 2: Put the kids to work.

 The next part of the magic comes from the impact of emptying the Magic Basket.
-When one of my kids is bored or bouncing off the walls or picking on someone else or otherwise getting themselves into trouble, I’ll tell them to go clean up the Magic Basket.
-They’re tasked with the chore of putting each item back precisely where it belongs.
+When one of my kids is bored or bouncing off the walls or picking on someone else or otherwise getting themselves into trouble, I’ll tell them to go empty out the basket.
+They’re tasked with putting each item back precisely where it belongs.
+I’ve also made emptying our special baskets a bonus chore on our Skylight calendar.
+The kids get five stars for completing the job.
+They’re happy, and so am I.

-Obviously, I love this because those items get organized, with very minimal effort from me.
-Actually, this benefits everyone, since it ensures that LEGO, puzzle and game pieces, etc., are at the ready when the kids need them.
+Obviously, I love this because those items get organized, with minimal effort from me.
+And it benefits everyone, since it ensures that LEGO, puzzle and game pieces, and any other rogue toys are at the ready when the kids need them.
 But I also love it because it’s an excellent way to redirect behavior that’s headed in the wrong direction.
 By the time a child is done emptying the Magic Basket, they’ve unwittingly reset themselves.
 Although they inevitably grumble when they’re assigned Magic Basket duty, they finish the task with a sense of accomplishment.

 I hope the kids are internalizing the lesson that creating order in physical spaces does something to calm us on the inside, but if nothing else, interpersonal conflict has been averted, boredom has been squashed, and the soul-sucking clutter has vanished.
 That’s my kind of magic.